 “This work opens up fundamentally new opportunities to use an artificial intelligence-based passive device to instantaneously analyze data, images and classify objects,” said Aydogan Ozcan, the study’s principal investigator and the UCLA Chancellor’s Professor of Electrical and Computer Engineering.
 “This optical artificial neural network device is intuitively modeled on how the brain processes information.
 It could be scaled up to enable new camera designs and unique optical components that work passively in medical technologies, robotics, security or any application where image and video data are essential.”

 The process of creating the artificial neural network began with a computer-simulated design.
-Then, the researchers used a 3D printer to create very thin, 8 centimeter-square polymer wafers.
+Then, the researchers used a 3D printer to create very thin, 8-centimeter-square (3-inch-square) polymer wafers.
 Each wafer has uneven surfaces, which help diffract light coming from the object in different directions.
 The layers look opaque to the eye but submillimeter-wavelength terahertz frequencies of light used in the experiments can travel through them.
 And each layer is composed of tens of thousands of artificial neurons — in this case, tiny pixels that the light travels through.

 Together, a series of pixelated layers functions as an “optical network” that shapes how incoming light from the object travels through them.
 The network identifies an object because the light coming from the object is mostly diffracted toward a single pixel that is assigned to that type of object.